 Doctor Indumathi Bendi, also from Piedmont, adds that “carrying out routine activities reduces stress by making the situation appear more controllable and predictable.
 Preparedness is a key way to prevent stress.”

-So – schedule that exercise and put ‘flossing’ into your diary!
+So – schedule some exercise and start planning your days!